tursics/schule-marzahn-2020/lib/tursics.ddj.md

 	ddj.init(data);   // init DDJ lib and set user data

 	ddj.getData();    // return the data given as parameter in init() function ddj.getData(key); // return the value of user data[key].
-If key is null, complete data will return
+	                  // If key is null, complete data will return
+					  // If an unique identifier is set, this function return an array of data

 	ddj.setUniqueIdentifier('stationID'); // set key to identify equal values, like 1:n data ddj.getUniqueIdentifier();            // get the unique key or null